Are you properly tracking user engagement on your WordPress site?

 A higher bounce rate indicates that you were unable to convince the user to visit other pages.
 Users can leave your website by clicking on the back button in their browser, clicking on an outgoing link, or closing the window.

 Every site has a bounce rate.
-However, higher bounce rates can indicate problems with your website, affecting user experience and causing low engagement.
+However, higher bounce rates can indicate problems with your website that are affecting user experience and causing low engagement.

 To lower the bounce rate, you can speed up your website, improve internal links, ensure that your content meets the search intent, improve the readability of your articles, show popular posts, and more.